What is a Fee Waiver

 STEP 4: Judge reviews fee waiver request

-Your court will tell you the procedures for having a judge review your fee waiver (IFP) request.
+Your court will tell you the procedures for having a judge review your fee waiver request.
 Procedures may be different from one court to another.